-To avoid the pricing errors of one or two bonds driving the noise measure, we also employ a filter.
+To avoid having the pricing errors of one or two bonds driving the noise measure, we also put in place a filter.
 Specifically, given the daily cross-section of bonds and their pricing errors, we calculate the cross-sectional dispersion in pricing error in the yield space.
-Any bond with yield-to-maturity four standard deviations away from the model yield is excluded from the construction of the noise measure.
+Any bond with yield to maturity 4 standard deviations away from the model yield is excluded from the construction of the noise measure.
 In practice, this is a rather mild filter and affects only one or two bonds when triggered.
-Specifically, from 1987 through 2011, this filter was triggered on 24.4% of the days to remove one bond each day, on 8.0% of the days to remove two bonds each day, on 2.7% of the days to remove three bonds each day, and on 0.67% of the days to remove four bonds each day.
-There was no case in which this filter removed more than four bonds.
-As reported in Table I, on average 105 bonds contribute to the daily noise measure.
-Consequently, the noise measure is an aggregate measure of the entire yield curve and should not be driven by only one or two bonds.
-This additional filter allows us to remove the few outliers that were missed in our initial sample cleaning process.
-As the data quality improves over time, this filter was triggered even less frequently.
-For example, from 1994 through 2011, the sample period during which we later perform our pricing tests using hedge fund returns, this filter was triggered only on 20.34% of the days to remove one bond, 1.80% of the days to remove two bonds, and only once to remove three bonds.
-There was no case in which this filter removed more than three bonds over this sample period.16
+More specifically, from 1987 through 2011, this filter was triggered on 24.4% of the days to remove one bond each day, on 8.0% of the days to remove two bonds each day, on 2.7% of the days to remove three bonds each day, and on 0.67% of the days to remove four bonds each day.
+There was no incident when this filter removed more than four bonds.
+As reported in Table 1, there are on average 105 bonds contributing to the daily noise measure.
+Consequently, the noise measure is a collective measure of the entire yield curve and should not be driven by only one or two bonds.
+This additional filter allows us to take out the few outliers that were missed in our initial sample cleaning process.
+Indeed, as the data quality improves over time, this filter was triggered even less frequently.
+For example, from 1994 through 2011, the sample period during which we will later perform our pricing tests using hedge-fund returns, this filter was triggered only on 20.34% of the days to remove one bond, 1.80% of the days to remove two bonds, and only once to remove three bonds.
+There was no incident when this filter removed more than three bonds over this sample period.

-To further illustrate the construction of our noise measure and the information content it is supposed to capture, in Figure 1 we plot several examples of par-coupon yield curves and the market-observed bond yields.
+To further illustrate the construction of our noise measure and the information content it is supposed to capture, we plot in Figure 1 several examples of par-coupon yield curves and the market-observed bond yields.
 The top left panel in Figure 1 plots three random days in 1994, which represent normal days in terms of curve fitting.
 As can be seen, our curve fitting method does a reasonable job.
-The other panels in Figure 1 focus on the days surrounding the 1987 stock market crash, the 1998 LTCM crisis, the September 11, 2001 terrorist attack, the 2005 GM/Ford downgrade, and the Lehman default in September 2008.
+The other panels in Figure 1 focus on the days surrounding five events including the 1987 stock market crash, the 1998 LTCM crisis, the September 11, 2001 terrorist attack, the 2005 GM/Ford downgrade, and the Lehman default in September 2008.
 For all of these events, we see significant increases in our noise measure.
-More importantly, as shown in the cross-sectional plots, the sudden increases were not the result of poor curve fitting on these event days.
-Instead, they were caused by high levels of dispersion in bond yields across the entire yield curve.
-In fact, a closer examination of this dispersion seems to indicate comovement in dispersion within various bond habitats.
+More importantly, as shown in the cross-sectional plots, the sudden increases were not the result of poor curve